|The husband/wife team of Ray and Wendy Toombs are the owners of Abrazos

 They maintain memberships and affiliations in professional and business

-They regularly participate in clinics, competition, consultations with veterinarian,
+They regularly participate in consultations with veterinarian, farrier and other horse

-farrier and horse professionals.
-They enjoy reading trade books and magazines,
+professionals.
+They enjoy reading trade books and magazines, watching videos as

-watching videos as well as having daily interaction with the horses and students.
+well as having daily interaction with the horses and students.
+Since 2004 Ms.

-Since 2004 Ms. Wendy and Mr, Dan have been involved with the New Mexico
+Wendy and Mr, Dan have been involved with the New Mexico Equestrian Special

-Equestrian Special Olympics held annually in Clovis New Mexico.
-In 2011 Mr. Dan
+Olympics held annually in Clovis New Mexico.
+Mr. Dan continues that activity

 the horses and students continues to educate both of them.